shadow/shadow/src/test/socket/README.md

-# "echo": a Shadow plug-in
+# "echo": a Shadow socket test

 A _client_ sends a message through a _server_; the message is then echoed back to the _client_.